|

 Leatherman" taken by James F. Rodgers In Branford CT on June

 9, 1885.
+The "Old

 Leatherman" was a gentleman that walked a 365 mile circuit